bitcoin/bitcoin/doc/developer-notes.md

   - Do not use it when passing strings to `tfm::format`, `strprintf`, `LogInfo`, `LogDebug`, etc.

-    - *Rationale*: This is redundant.
-Tinyformat handles strings.
+    - *Rationale*: Tinyformat handles string parameters.
+Format strings should be known at compile-time, so using a string literal or `constexpr const char*` allows for compile-time validation.

   - Do not use it to convert to `QString`.
 Use `QString::fromStdString()`.